hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 ## Assessing quality with FastQC

-Now we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.
+Now that we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses, which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality checks on raw sequence data coming from high throughput sequencing pipelines.
+It provides a modular set of analyses, which you can use to obtain an impression of whether your data has any problems that you should be aware of before moving on to the next analysis.

-The main functions of FastQC are:
+FastQC does the following:

-* Import of data from FASTQ files (also accepts BAM and SAM alignment files)
+* accepts FASTQ files (or BAM files) as input
-* Quick overview of any likely sequencing problems
-* Summary graphs and tables to quickly assess your data
+* generates summary graphs and tables to help assess your data
-* Export of results as an HTML-based report
+* generates an easy-to-view HTML-based report with the graphs and tables

 ***

 > NOTE: Before we run FastQC, **you should be on a compute node** in an interactive session.
-Please run the following srun command if you are not on a compute node.
+Please run the following `srun` command if you are not on a compute node.
 >
 > ```bash
 > $ srun --pty -p interactive -t 0-3:00 --mem 1G --reservation=HBC1 /bin/bash